drashland/dmm/README.md

 Provides information about a given module.
 The module must sit on [deno.land](https://deno.land), regardless of whether it is an `std` or 3rd party module.

-The module given does not need to be inside your `deps.ts` file
+The module given does not need to be inside your `deps.ts` file, and unfortunately, there is no description for `std` modules they do not have descriptions associated anywhere.

 ```
 $ dmm info http